mohaddad/COVID-FAKES/README.md

--The dataset consists of 31  ".CSV" files.
+-The English part of the dataset consists of 31  ".CSV" files.

 -Each file contains 100,000 TweetId and their corresponding classes.